 - One course in ethics (i.e. COU-502 Counseling Ethics and Issues)

 - One 300-hour internship that provides experience in counseling people with addictive and compulsive conditions (i.e. COU 784/785).

 Following these courses, a student must:

 - Work in the field of addictions for 2000 hours (these hours can also count toward LPC licensure)

 - Sign the Counselor Code of Ethical Standards

 - Complete the CAADC application

 Please go to the Michigan Certification Board website www.mcbap.com for application and instructions regarding the certification processes.

 What are the benefits?

-- Accessible to all students from anywhere as all courses will be taught in a 10 week online format.
+- Accessible to all students from anywhere as all courses will be taught in an 8 week online format.